walt-id/waltid-ssikit/README.md

  - **Credential Issuance** protocols and data formats for issuing W3C credentials from a Trusted Issuer to a natural person.
  - **Credential Verification** verification facilities in order to determine the validity of a W3C Verifiable Credential aligned with EBSI/ESSIF standards.

-The library is written in **Kotlin/Java based library** and can be directly integrated as Maven/Gradle dependency.
+The library is written in **Kotlin/Java** and can be directly integrated as Maven/Gradle dependency.
 Alternatively the library or the additional **Docker container** can be run as RESTful webservice.

 ## Getting Started